 One of Boise's most popular parks, the Greenbelt meanders along the Boise River for nearly 25 miles.
 The pathway stretches west past the Willow Lane Athletic Complex, and east to the Barber Valley.
 It links Warm Springs Golf Course with more than a dozen major parks providing open space and wildlife habitat in the heart of the city.
-While it is difficult to determine exactly how many following courtesies and safety guidelines The Boise River
+While it is difficult to determine exactly how many people use the Greenbelt, there is no doubt that it is one of the most widely used amenities in the Treasure Valley.
+A favorite of bikers, skaters, walkers and runners, it also accommodates commuters who welcome an alternative transportation route.
+The Boise Parks and Recreation Department has added features to improve the accessibility to the

-Greenbelt Etiquette Please observe the
+Greenbelt Etiquette

-Greenbelt is open daily from sunrise to sunset
+Please observe the following courtesies and safety guidelines

-- Pedestrians have the right-of-way at all times. - Users should always stay on designated trails. - Safety first!
+- The Boise River Greenbelt is open daily from sunrise to sunset - Pedestrians have the right-of-way at all times. - Users should always stay on designated trails. - Safety first!
 Wear a helmet and watch out for roots along this tree-lined pathway. - Motorized vehicles and hoofed animals are prohibited (expect for park maintenance vehicles, patrol vehicles and approved mobility devices used by people with disabilities) - Non-paved sections of the Boise River Greenbelt are only for pedestrians (i.e. the Bethine Church Trail). - Dogs are allowed on-leash.
-The leash must be 8-feet-long or less for the safety of all users. - Users on wheels should always maintain speeds safe for conditions
+The leash must be 8-feet-long or less for the safety of all users. - Users on wheels should always maintain speeds safe for